DragonWrangler1/minetest-shaders-2.0_5.8-edition/README.md

 <img src="https://raw.githubusercontent.com/DragonWrangler1/minetest-5.8.0-shaderpack/main/Colored_Moon_Reflection.png" />
 <img src="https://raw.githubusercontent.com/DragonWrangler1/minetest-5.8.0-shaderpack/main/Colored_Sun_Reflection.png" />

 - and yet again the same shader as above also makes the minimap change colors based on time.
+It can be disabled by going to minimap_shader/opengl_fragment.glsl and looking for #define TINTED_SUNLIGHT .
+The fut // in front of the #define.
+This will disable it.

 <img src="https://raw.githubusercontent.com/DragonWrangler1/minetest-5.8.0-shaderpack/main/COLORED_MINIMAP.png" />